EugenioDV/SlateSweeper/README.md

 In the final stages, my use of AI was very limited.
 The main issue is accountability: AI can act like a senior developer but does not grow like a junior.
 Its mistakes are often subtle and repetitive, hidden behind confident explanations.
 When this happens, debugging becomes time-consuming.

-That said, having a second perspective, even if not human, helped me a lot in this solo endeavour.
+All in all, having a second perspective helped me a lot in this solo endeavour.

 ---

 ## Closing

 This project intentionally optimizes for **clarity, and tiny surface area** over speculative flexibility.
-It ships a clean baseline and leaves obvious seams for future growth without front-loading that cost.

-That being said, if I would do it again, I would probably change a lot of things, but it's easy to say in hindsight.
+If I would do it again, I would probably change a lot of things, but it's easy to say in hindsight.

 Last but not least, a sincere thank you to the reviewers.
 I approached this test with genuine dedication, and I simply hope it can be evaluated with fairness.